Floating out of position (OOP) without a made hand, can be a costly endeavor for most players if not done meticulously well.

 So that’s the 101 truth on floating OOP.
 I would do it sparingly in these spots, and if you execute like I outlined here, you’ll find more profitability in your poker game… and that’s the truth! 🙂

-Ace Poker Drills – Ace Poker Drills is a poker training software that gives you a “flash card” style training for Odds and Outs, Equity, and Pre- Flop play.
+Ace Poker Drills – Ace Poker Drills is a poker training software that gives you a “flash card” style training for Odds and Outs, Equity, and Pre-Flop play.
 The Pre-Flop trainer will help you to easily recognize which hands to play in different positions.
 Odds and Outs trainer will get you to quickly calculate your odds and outs in various situations.
-Equity Trainer will quiz you on equity calculations for different hands, so that knowing your equity in a given scenario will be.
+Equity Trainer will quiz you on equity calculations for different hands.
+Then you can know your equity in any given scenario.
+LEARN MORE.